-Start with my updated page Skirt (kilt) experiment list – by weight .
+Start with my updated sensible wear page Skirt (kilt) experiment list – by weight .
 Do you have experience with one of the listed skirts?

-What have I found to be the best skirt (kilt) for my walking?
+What have I found to be the most sensible wear – a skirt (kilt) for my walking?

 Well, that depends…especially as a male wearing them.

-Using this criteria, what skirts in my Skirt List seem to feel the best – so far?
+Using this criteria, what sensible wear in my Skirt List seem to feel the best – so far?

-- For early morning exercise walking (striding): Brine Siren kilt (mini) or the Purple Rain kilt.
+- For early morning exercise walking (striding): Brine Siren kilt (mini) or the Purple Rain skirt.
 For a pocket on the Siren kilt, I use the Buddy Pouch , which works nicely with iPhone and ID.
-The Purple Rain kilt hip pockets are excellent, but I like the water resistant inside Buddy Pouch pocket.
+The Purple Rain skirt hip pockets are excellent, but I like the water resistant inside Buddy Pouch pocket.

-- For backpacking and trail hiking: or Purple Rain kilt or skirt- either one.
+- For backpacking and trail hiking: Purple Rain kilt or skirt- either one.
 Both are where form and function meet!
-While a little heavier, I really like the wider leg motion available in the kilt.
 Your choice should be comfortable with your pack’s hip belt.

 As trail alternatives, consider the Patagonia Happy Hike skirt, RunningSkirts Triathlon skirt, Athena Garments custom wrap skirt, and a heavier Sport Kilt Hiking skirt (16″ best, 18″ OK too).